 The act of prayer shows me who I am when I enter the holy place.
 Jesus offers both comfort and a warning - hope for the soul's entanglement in habitual sin and a click of conscience in moments of self-satisfaction.

-"Pride makes us artificial, humility makes us real" says Merton in an essay which was probably a thinly disguised argument with himself (meditation one).
-A holy teacher urges the new pilgrim to embrace poverty of spirit and simplicity of heart as he begins his life of prayer (meditation two).
-And in a Sufi story reminiscent of Dives and Lazarus as well as the Pharisee and the Publican, the angel carrying a compulsive gambler to heaven discloses the virtue of goodness over godliness.
+"Pride makes us artificial, humility makes us real" says Merton in an essay which was probably a thinly disguised argument with himself (Meditation One).
+A holy teacher urges the new pilgrim to embrace poverty of spirit and simplicity of heart as he begins his life of prayer (Meditation Two).
+And in a Sufi story reminiscent of Dives and Lazarus as well as the Pharisee and the Publican, the angel carrying a compulsive gambler to heaven discloses the virtue of goodness over godliness (Meditation Three).

 Have a good meditation! -Suzanne, a miserable sinner